-Small Business KPI Dashboard: What to Track Each Month
+Small Business KPIs: What to Track Each Month

-The small business KPIs worth tracking monthly across sales, profit, cash flow, customers, operations and team performance.
+A practical guide to the KPIs worth tracking monthly across sales, profit, cash flow, customers, operations and team workload.

 Key points

-• Track leading indicators as well as end results.
+- Track leading indicators as well as end results, so issues show up before month end.

-• Include sales, profit, cash, customer and operational measures.
+- Include sales, profit, cash, customer, operational and workload measures.

 Why small businesses need fewer, better KPIs